fabrecordz/AI-Aimbot-FPS/README.md

 # 🧠 YoloV12 AI Aimbot - Lunar LITE
+# ⚠️ Educational / Research Use Only

+**THIS PROJECT IS FOR EDUCATIONAL & RESEARCH PURPOSES ONLY.**
+Do **not** use this software to gain unfair advantage in online games or to violate game Terms of Service.
+The authors are not responsible for any consequences (account bans, legal claims, or other damages) resulting from misuse.

+If youʼre interested in building vision/ML systems for legitimate purposes (accessibility tools, research, security testing with explicit permission)

 It features an updated triggerbot, modernized packages, and YOLOv12 support.

 ---

 ## 🚀 Lunar V2
+This build supports Microcontrollers to pass your mouse commands via serial.
+ESP32 are a great choice.
 ---

 ## ❓ What Is an AI Aimbot?